Section Two - Getting Started:

 Paragraph tags look like this:

-1) it aligns the paragraph, usually to the left margin,
+The paragraph tag does three things: 1) it aligns the paragraph, usually to the left margin,

 2) it automatically wraps words to the next line when they reach the right margin, and